Quebec sovereignty movement: Quiet Revolution (1960s–1970s)

 Meanwhile, in 1969 the FLQ stepped up its campaign of violence, which would culminate in what would become known as the October Crisis.
 The group claimed responsibility for the bombing of the Montreal Stock Exchange, and in 1970 the FLQ kidnapped British Trade Commissioner James Cross and Quebec Labour Minister Pierre Laporte; Laporte was later found murdered.

 Jacques Parizeau joined the Parti Québécois on September 19, 1969, and Jérôme Proulx of the Union Nationale joined on November 11 of the same year.

 In the 1970 provincial election, the PQ won its first seven seats in the National Assembly.
 René Lévesque was defeated in Mont-Royal by the Liberal André Marchand.

+Though the improvements made to Quebec society during this era make it seem like an extremely innovative period, it has been posited that these changes follow a logical revolutionary movement occurring throughout the Western world in the 1960s.
+Quebec historian Jacques Rouillard took this revisionist stance in arguing that the Quiet Revolution may have accelerated the natural evolution of Quebec's francophone society rather than having turned it on its head.

+The revisionist argument that describes this period as a natural continuation of innovations already occurring in Quebec cannot be omitted from any discussion on the merits of the Quiet Revolution.
+Though criticized as apologists for Duplessis, Robert Rumilly and Conrad Black did add complexity to the narrative of neo-nationalists by contesting the concept of a Grande Noirceur, the idea that Duplessis's tenure in office was one of reactionary policies and politics.
+Dale Thomson, for his part, noted that Jean Lesage, far from seeking to dismantle the traditional order, negotiated a transition with (and sought to accommodate) Quebec's Catholic Church.
+Several scholars have lately sought to mediate the neo-nationalist and revisionist schools by looking at grassroots Catholic activism and the Church's involvement in policy-making.

+Montreal municipal politics were also going through an important upheaval.
+Jean Drapeau became Montreal mayor on October 24, 1960.
+Under Drapeau, Montreal was awarded the 1967 International and Universal Exposition (Expo 67), whose construction he oversaw.